marksard/Keyboards/README.md

 ## About Treadstone48

-The Treadstone48 is 47 or 48 keys (50%) Irregular row staggered keyboard.
+The Treadstone48 is 47 or 48-key (50%) Irregular row staggered keyboard.
 It is based on the Rhymestone.
 Therefore, The Rhymestone can connect to the Treadstone48 as Numpad or lefthand keyboard.

 This Irregular row staggered keyboard is about an arrangement so that shoulders and hands can be used more naturally than general row-staggered.
 And more one topic, this key arrangement can use general ansi 104 keycaps.